This month's issue

 Because of the impossible volume of CDs we now receive, only noteworthy releases should get full reviews.
 This means either that the music is above average, extremely interesting or thought-provoking, or that the content is important for historical or rarity reasons (which can justify compilations getting full reviews, for example), or that the artist or release has a high profile which may mean that readers are likely to want to know more.

-In the case of full reviews, please aim for a maximum length of 300-350 words (unless we have specifically asked you to do otherwise) and there's really no need to go to that maximum if you can say it in less.
+In the case of full reviews, please aim for a MAXIMUM length of 250 words (unless we have specifically asked you to do otherwise) and there's really no need to go to that maximum if you can say it in less.
 No track-by-track detailed accounts: overall impressions, highlights and lowlights only.
-Please remember that you are reviewing the music on that CD; although some background is desirable, we do not want to learn more about the biography of the artist or the reviewer than the item in hand.
-Wherever it is possible/logical to combine more than one item into a joint review, please do so.
-In this case, write less per individual record - the more records, the less words each.
-For two or three together, a maximum of 200 words each would be appropriate.
-Again, where CDs are on small independent labels or are imports, always include the address - web site preferably - and/or distributor at the foot of the review.
-If in doubt, include it.
+Please remember that you are reviewing the music on that CD; although some background is desirable (particularly in the case of historic re-issues) we do not want to learn more about the biography of the artist or the reviewer than the item in hand.

-The majority of our live gig reviews are now contributed by readers in the Gig Reviews section of our interactive fRoots Forum.
 We do not generally have a lot of space for routine live reviews in the printed magazine, preferring the unique or out-of-the-way.
 Always check first to find out whether we want a live review for the print version - somebody else might already be reviewing the same event or a similar one, or we might feel the artist is inappropriate or over-covered.
-For a single artist/band at a concert or club, around 350 words maximum.
+For a single artist/band at a concert or club, around 300 words maximum.
 Please, no song-by-song accounts; overall flavour and highlights are the most important.
 Remember you are reviewing that gig: we don't want biographies, history of the venue, details of floor singers or support acts, or what funny things happened to the reviewer on the way to the gig, unless very relevant (and brief!)
 Reviews of festivals can be longer, but rarely over 600 words, depending on the scope and importance of the gig.
 Because many festivals often tend to have similar bills, on those few which we accept we only want the highs, lows, atmosphere, not a "what we did on our holidays" list of every act who appeared.

 All copy for fRoots should be submitted digitally.